lincolen/Unity-SpaceShooter/Readme.md

 # Space Shooter

-A simple 2d top-shooter based on the unity tutorial project of the same name. developed to deploy to into windows, android devices and as a web app.
+A simple 2d top-shooter based on A unity introductory lesson. developed to deploy into windows, android devices and as a web app.

 ## Getting Started

-to view and edit the source code, import the project folder into unity
+to view and edit the source code, import the project folder into Unity

 ### Prerequisites